intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Examples/POST/pms POST example.md

 [/device/dataset/pms](https:/api.sundaya.monitored.equipment/devices/dataset/pms)

-The dataset example below shows data collected for 2 PMS systems at a site ('PMS-01-001' and 'PMS-01-002') with 1 cabinet each, and 4 packs in the cabinet (the smallest PMS system configuration).
+The request example below shows data collected for 2 PMS systems at a site ('PMS-01-001' and 'PMS-01-002') with 1 cabinet each, and 4 packs in the cabinet (the smallest PMS system configuration).

 *__Note__: PMS controllers (BBC or EHub) can handle expansion up to 4 cabinets x 12 packs in each cabinet (48 packs in total).
 Each pack contains 14 cells*.